bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 This field indicates if a stream should be removed and re-created by force (if it exists).
 Set it «True» or «False».
 It is set as «False» by default.

-This field is a available one for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output*.
+This field is available for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output*.
 The field is optional.

 7. *Tags*